Hi, I’m Kathleen

 I began my career working in a large acupuncture and naturopathy clinic in Brisbane’s CBD, before relocating to Sydney in 2012.
 At that time, I joined the team at Bourke Street Clinic, an integrative clinical environment where I worked alongside medical and allied health colleagues.

-I have since returned to practice and now work with Dr Paulette Maroun and colleagues at Paradigm and Co, in the CBD.
-An integrative medical collective and wonderful place to consult from.
-I also do home visits, all over Sydney, as part of MamaCare’s services.
+I returned to practice with Dr Paulette Maroun and colleagues at Paradigm and Co, in Sydney’s CBD; an integrative medical collective and wonderful place to work.
+I also did home visits, all over Sydney, as part of MamaCare’s services.